 ¾ ounce of beeswax

-1. Combine distilled water, essential oil and vitamins in a glass measuring cup. (you can use tap water, but it might introduce bacteria and encourage mold growth).
+4. Next combine distilled water, essential oil and vitamins in a glass measuring cup.
 Here we are just using distilled water so we will just measure it out in the measuring cup.

-6. Pour into cream or lotion jars.
-Store in the refrigerator (it will be thicker when you first pull it out of the frig, it will thin out as it warms to room temperature) or any dark, cool place.
+8. Pour into cream or lotion jars.
+Store in the refrigerator (it will be thicker when you first pull it out of the refrigerator it will thin out as it warms to room temperature) or any dark, cool place.

 Notes: Here are the basic ingredients for lotion making you could also add.
 I just simplified my recipe to make it accessible.